Women Community

 Background

-Once a month, Unapendwa offers training courses for women on topics such as business management, money management, and teamwork.
+Once a month, Unapendwa offers training courses for women on topics such as business management, financial literacy, and teamwork.
 Through these business training sessions, women with similar interests have formed groups to specialize in specific areas.
 Unapendwa supports them by providing foundational knowledge and helping them overcome initial challenges.

 The Unapendwa Women Community consciously focuses on supporting groups rather than individuals.
 We are convinced that teamwork and cooperation are essential skills that lead to greater independence and self-reliance.
 Thanks to their solidarity, groups can more easily overcome crises and obstacles.
 At the same time, they foster the exchange of knowledge and experience, which enables the development of new ideas and solutions.